Adriana Ferreira is one of the most remarkable

 and has first performed, among others, Joaquim Santos' Flute Concerto.

 with pianist Isolda Crespi, she published in 2011 the CD Danse des Sylphes with Numerica in

 Portugal, followed in 2015 by a CD for the Falaut collection in Italy.
 Recently, she released a CD as a

-soloist with the Geneva Chamber Orchestra, for the swiss label Claves.
+soloist with the Geneva Chamber Orchestra, for the label La Dolce Volta.

 Born in Cabeceiras de Basto, Portugal, she studied at